thatrobotguy/ABB_IRB_1600_Setup/README.md

 ```
 /home/$USER/catkin_ws/
 ```
 This may be different on your system.
-If you have not yet done this installation you can go to [link this link](https://wiki.ros.org/kinetic/Installation/Ubuntu).
+If you have not yet done this installation you can go to [this link](https://wiki.ros.org/kinetic/Installation/Ubuntu).

 I also have some environment variables set up in my ~/.bashrc file.
 This is the line that connects my path to ROS 1 setup.bash: